hwanheelee1993/MFMA/README.md

 # MFMA

+This repository provides a factual consistency checking model from our NAACL-Findings 2022 paper [Masked Summarization to Generate Factually Inconsistent Summaries for Improved Factual Consistency Checking](https://arxiv.org/abs/2205.02035).

 ## 1. Usage of pre-trained factual consistency checking model

 MFMA is a pre-trained factual consistency checking model(trained as a binary classifier) for abstractive summaries trained with the augmented negative samples using Mask-and-Fill with Article(MFMA).

 You only need huggingface transformers library to load the pre-trained model.

 ```